$0 Delaware Dispute Letter Starter Kit

 Request an IEP meeting.
 You have the right under IDEA to request an IEP meeting at any time.
 Use this if you want to revisit a proposed change before positions harden.
 Come prepared with written questions and proposed alternatives.

 Request mediation through SPARC.
-Delaware's Special Education Partnership for Amicable Resolution of Conflict (SPARC) offers free mediation.
+Delaware's Special Education Partnership for the Amicable Resolution of Conflict (SPARC) offers mediation at no cost to families.
 Mediators are neutral and have no authority to impose decisions, but many IEP disputes are resolved at mediation without formal proceedings.
-SPARC does not trigger stay put, but it also does not cost you stay put rights — you can still file a complaint if mediation fails.
+SPARC does not trigger stay put, but it also does not cost you stay put rights — you can still file a due-process complaint if mediation fails.

 File a state complaint.
 A DDOE state complaint is the most accessible formal option.
 You have up to one year to file from the date you knew (or should have known) about the violation.
-The DDOE must investigate and issue a written decision within 60 calendar days.
-Filing a complaint does trigger stay put for placement-related disputes.
+The DDOE must investigate and issue a written decision within 60 calendar days, subject to permitted extensions.
+A state complaint is separate from the due-process filing that triggers the stay-put protection described above.

 Getting the Documentation Right